preciousplasticdublin/preciousplasticdublin.github.io/_posts/news/2021-06-19-collecting-hdpe-bottle-caps-recycling.md

 share: true
 ---

+# Note about Re-turn scheme: All bottle caps from the Re-turn scheme should go to the Re-turn scheme.
+Please see [Re-turn.ie](https://re-turn.ie)

 Stop!
 Don’t throw away your plastic bottle and drink carton caps!
 We’ve got a plan to put them to good use!

 Precious Plastic Dublin wants to give them a new life by shredding, melting and remoulding them into new, long-lasting products such as bowls, flower pots, clipboards, coasters and much, much more.